 One of the most basic infrastructures essential for expanding industries and the advanced level of social welfare of every country is smooth and secure conveyance (Akbari Motlagh and Salari, 2015).
-Furthermore, with the growth and of societies. blossoming human the requirements have shifted.
+Furthermore, with the growth and blossoming human societies, of requirements have shifted.
 As a result, the necessity to operate modern necessities and technologies in any domain is inescapable.
 Conveyance science is no exception in this respect and, in recent years, has presented and executed new technologies carrying the name intelligent transportation systems globally (Yousefzadeh Fard and Hossein Eskandani, 2010).